Senior Payment Operations Specialist Jobs in USA with Visa Sponsorship

 What types of employers sponsor Senior Payment Operations Specialists?

 Fintech companies, card networks, payment processors, and large commercial banks are the most consistent sponsors.
-Companies like JPMorgan, Stripe, Fiserv, and PayPal have established immigration programs and file H-1B petitions regularly.
+Companies like JPMorgan, Stripe, Fiserv, and PayPal have established immigration programs and file H-1B visa petitions regularly.
 Regional banks and early-stage startups are less predictable.
 Migrate Mate filters roles by sponsorship history so you can prioritize employers who have actually filed petitions rather than guessing from job descriptions.

 How does the H-1B lottery affect my chances in payment operations?